Bamboooz/os.py/README.txt

 Installation

-You can install os.py using pip: pip install ospy
+You can install os.py using pip: pip install ospylib

 Usage

 To use os.py, simply import it at the beginning of your Python script:

-import os_py
+import ospylib

 Contributing